andredesousa/angular-eslint-prettier-stylelint/README.md

 Linters are also excellent tools for finding certain classes of bugs, such as those related to variable scope.
 [ESLint](https://eslint.org/), [Prettier](https://prettier.io/) and [stylelint](https://stylelint.io/) help maintain the code quality.

-Run `npm run lint` to analyze your code.
+Use `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.

 Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save